 Hello I’m Isabelle.

 I am a PhD student at the University of St Andrews.
+In 2019, I was a Visiting Scholar at Yale University.
 As a committed scholar and academic, I most enjoy sharing my love for visual culture with other enthusiastic Art Historians.
 I completed my BA at the University of St Andrews, where I achieved a first-class degree and was awarded the O. E. Saunders Prize given to the most outstanding student in Art History.
 My dissertation won the Long Dissertation Prize in the subject, achieving the highest grade in my cohort; on the recommendation of my tutors, it was put forward for the national Association of Art Historians Dissertation Prize.
 I then went on to do an MA at the Courtauld Institute of Art, specialising in British Modernism.

 Whilst maintaining a strong academic trajectory, I gained relevant professional experience in the field, completing internships at Buckingham Palace, Rosebery’s Auctioneers, Bonhams and ARCADE contemporary art gallery.
 Based on these experiences, I am able to give students specific careers advice and facilitate internship opportunities through contact with these institutions.